8 Ultimate Mother-Daughter Bonding Activities for Mother’s Day (and Any Day)

 Spend the day at the spa

 Even if your mom is still the most beautiful person you’ve ever met, chances are solid that she’s pretty hard on herself—and even more likely that she doesn’t take the time to pamper herself.
 Remind her how much she truly glows (yep, from the inside out) by booking a day at the spa.
 From manicures and pedicures to facials, scrubs and massages, you can sip champagne (or organic herbal tea) while hanging out in robes and gossiping about the latest talk around your town.
 She’ll feel super-relaxed, pampered, and beautiful.
-Brush up on your spa etiquette before you go.

 Learn something new together

 So you’ve wanted to learn sign language.
 Or your mom keeps chatting about how she could have been a florist, given how much she enjoys arranging flowers.
 Or maybe you both are visual and want to learn how to actually nail a paintbrush stroke.
 For Mother’s Day, take your shared curiosity and passions and tie them together in an adult-sized classroom.
 Better yet?
 If you are both available and can take several classes, make it an ongoing gift, meaning you’ll see her on the reg.
 Here’s how to find a new hobby you’ll love.

 Consider something on your mom’s plate that she’s maybe been procrastinating or doesn’t want to do by herself.
 Perhaps it’s that big pile of photos that are from decades ago that she just hasn’t gotten around to organizing.
 Or she’s been wanting to plant a flower bed next to the front porch, but just didn’t make it to the nursery for the bulbs.
 Whatever the pain point, solve it for her by donating the most precious gift of all: your time.
 Set aside a whole afternoon (or weekend, if you can) to help her be less stressed.